jaredszajkowski/jaredszajkowski.github.io/content/post/investigating-a-vix-trading-signal/index.md

     print(f"✅ Exported and tracked: {md_filename}")
 ```

-`df_info` is a simple function to display the information about a dataframe and the first five rows and last five rows.
+`df_info` is a simple function to display the information about a DataFrame and the first five rows and last five rows.

 ```python
 import pandas as pd